Mountain View Nursery and Primary School

 Our preschool activities emphasise providing a nurturing environment conducive to positive learning experiences.
 Learning should and can be made interesting, enjoyable, fun.
 We teach modern and innovative early-learning techniques and activity-based learning that fosters the blossoming of the child’s natural development.
 “Drill and kill” approaches have not been found to be effective for engaging children actively in the learning process.

-At the beginning of the new school year, 2016, we added 1st Standard (grade 1) and we will continue to add a grade level each year.
+At the beginning of the new school year, 2016, we added 1st Standard (grade 1) and added 2nd standard and a second LKG class at the beginning of 2017.
+We will continue to add a grade level each year.

-Visit our facebook page for recent photos: RPIMountainViewSchool
+Visit our facebook page for recent photos: /RPIMountainViewSchoolandSHE/